imretro/imretro/README.md

 will declare 2 colors, in 2-Bit mode, 4 colors, and in 8-bit mode you will declare 256 colors.

+##### Note on Byte Count

+The bits used to declare the palette depends on the color channel and color accuracy flags in the modes.

+For example, in 8-bit mode with 4 color channels and the color accuracy flag set (8 bits per channel), the palette would be 8192 bits, or 1024 bytes.

+Conversely, in 1-bit mode with 1 color channel and the color accuracy flag unset (2 bits per channel), only 4 bits would need to be written.
+Note that this is less than a full byte.
+The last byte of the palette should be 0-filled (e.g.
+`1011` are the colors in `10110000`).

 #### Pixels

 After the header comes the actual declaration of the pixels.
 The number of bits used in each